endlos99/xdt99/doc/MANUAL.md

     s2   mov  @s3, r0
          ...

-does not create a symbol conflict, since `s1` is local to each program, `s2` is not imported by program 2, and `s3` is only defined by program 1.
+does not create a symbol conflict, since `s1` is local to each program and `s2` is not imported by program 2.
+Likewise, `s2` and `s3` are only exported by program 1, as each symbol must only be exported once!

 There is also a historical reason for favoring linking over copying.
 With the Editor/Assembler, for example, assembling takes much more time than linking.